Protein, carbs & fat targets

 References used for the calculation method and definitions.
 Links open in a new tab when available.

-Mifflin-St Jeor BMR equation used as the metabolic baseline for macro calculations in this tool.
+Mifflin-St Jeor basal metabolic rate (BMR) equation used in this tool.

 Fitness Reference Note